-Raised by a busy cleric and their mother’s spinster sister, the four surviving Bronte children were left largely on their own.
+Raised by a busy cleric and their mother’s spinster sister, the three sisters and their brother Branwell were left largely on their own.
 While Branwell attended Haworth Grammar school for a short period of time, the girls were sent individually and collectively to boarding schools.
 Charlotte received two and a half years of formal education, Anne received only two years, and Emily just a year and a half.
 The rest of their education was formed from the teachings they received from their aunt and from their wide and varied reading.

 Unsurprisingly for four children without a mother, the children grew up to be extremely close.
 Games on the moorlands exposed them to the wild winds and fragile beauty of West Yorkshire; inclement weather kept them inside for long periods of time, entertaining each other by making up stories together.
 The juvenile sagas developed in tandem were to be the proving ground for later literary endeavors.

 Of the sisters, Charlotte Brontë was the most independent from an early age.
 She alone was able to stay at boarding school for extended time periods, and in fact Charlotte returned to Roe Head as a teacher with Emily and Anne accompanying her as students.
 Through their lives, Charlotte would pioneer a path away from home, with Emily and Anne following for a time but failing to sustain themselves without the comforts of family life.
 Always, the girls would find that their best and sometimes only friends were each other.

 As adults, the sisters were limited by the mores of the time period to search for jobs within the education system that had so traumatized them.
 Once of an age to support themselves, none gained early economic success.
 Emily Brontë attempted work as a live-in governesses, but was dismissed for her sharp tongue.
 With wider options, Branwell Brontë sought employment as an artist, but returned home in debt.